 EXAMPLE: John Smith and Jane Smith, husband and wife, as community property

-Community Property with Right of Survivorship (not applicable in all 50 states)
+Community Property with Right of Survivorship (applicable in certain states)

 EXAMPLE: John Smith and Jane Smith, husband and wife, as community property with right of survivorship